FAQ

 To download a map image in PDF format, click on the printer icon in the map viewer.
 To retrieve GIS files, please use the form under the “Download Data” tab.

-Can the underlying data be downloaded?
+How can the underlying data be downloaded?

 The GIS files can be retrieved via the form provided under the “Download Data” tab.
 This is free of charge, as the files contain open data provided as Geopackage/Geotiff.
 Are you using data from the Climate Impact Atlas BES?
 This data is covered by the Creative Commons license (CC BY 4.0).
-This means that its source must be credited by quoting “Climate Impact Atlas BES, 2023”.
-In addition, we suggest to refer to the underlying data source.
+This means that its source must be credited by quoting “Climate Impact Atlas BES, 2024”.
+In addition, we suggest referring to the underlying data source.
 To find out which organisation has developed the map, see the source beneath the legend.

 The Climate Impact Atlas BES is an open platform: the information is public.
 Consequently, the data from the atlas can be used free of charge.
 In the map viewer, the data can be downloaded in PDF format, free of charge.
 The helpdesk can provide you with the data in GIS format, also free of charge.